 In accordance with 40 CFR §§1501.7, 1503 and 1506.6, the USACE initiated public involvement and agency scoping activities to solicit input on the Master Plan revision process, as well as identify reclassification proposals, and identify significant issues related to the Proposed Action.
 One public scoping meeting was held to provide an avenue for the public and agency stakeholders to ask questions and provide comments on February 18th, 2016, in Canyon Lake, Texas.
 The USACE, Fort Worth District emailed coordination letters to agencies, tribes, and other stakeholders, including those who attended the first public meeting and left an email contact, and posted notices on the USACE webpage and other social media outlets.
-Agencies coordinated with include: Texas Parks and Wildlife Department, Texas Commission on Environmental Quality, U.S. Fish and Wildlife Service, Environmental Protection Agency, Tonkawa Tribe of Oklahoma, Comanche Nation of Oklahoma, Kiowa Tribe of Oklahoma, Mescalero Apache Tribe, Wichita and Affiliated Tribes, and the Texas State Historic Preservation Officer.
+Agencies coordinated with include: TPWD, TCEQ, USFWS, USEPA, Tonkawa Tribe of Oklahoma, Comanche Nation of Oklahoma, Kiowa Tribe of Oklahoma, Mescalero Apache Tribe, Wichita and Affiliated Tribes, and the Texas State Historic Preservation Officer.
 Please refer to Appendix E of the Master Plan for a summary of comments received at the public meeting, and USACE's responses to those comments.
 The EA was coordinated with agencies having legislative and administrative responsibilities for environmental protection.
-Appendix A of this EA includes the USACE news release, Notice of Availability and a copy of the correspondence from the agencies that provided comments and planning assistance for preparation of the EA is included in Appendix A of this EA.
+USEPA provided a comment on the Draft FONSI and EA, which has been addressed in Sections 3.5 and 4.2.3.
+Appendix A of this EA includes the USACE news release, Notice of Availability and a copy of the correspondence from the agencies that provided comments and planning assistance for preparation of the EA.